eesyuen09/tp/docs/DeveloperGuide.md

 - The `Model` interface exposes helpers to retrieve students, replace updated `Person` instances, and manage the list of performance notes currently shown in the UI (`setDisplayedPerformanceNotes`, `clearDisplayedPerformanceNotes`)

 **Storage Component:**
-- `JsonAdaptedPerformanceNote`: Serialises/deserialises `PerformanceNote` objects to and from JSON, validating date, class tag, and note length constraints during conversion
+- `JsonAdaptedPerformanceNote`: Serialises/deserializes `PerformanceNote` objects to and from JSON, validating date, class tag, and note length constraints during conversion
 - Performance notes are persisted as part of each student's JSON record via `JsonAdaptedPerson`, ensuring notes stay in sync with the owning student
-- During deserialisation, class tags referenced in performance notes are re-validated against the student's tag set so that orphaned notes cannot be reconstructed
+- During deserialization, class tags referenced in performance notes are re-validated against the student's tag set so that orphaned notes cannot be reconstructed

 **Logic Component:**